California UPS Truck Accident Lawyers

 UPS Might Be Responsible

 Vicarious liability holds employers responsible for the negligence of their employees if the employees were acting within the scope of their employment at the time of the accident.
 For instance, UPS may be held liable if a UPS driver hits and injures someone while delivering packages.
-Additionally, you and your UPS truck accident attorney could hold the company accountable if it failed to properly train its employees or was negligent in its hiring practices.
+Additionally, you and your UPS truck accident attorney may be able to pursue a case against the company if it failed to properly train its employees or was negligent in its hiring practices.

 The Driver Might Be Solely Liable